Tomorrow Never Knows: Critical reception

 Reporting from London for The Village Voice, Richard Goldstein said that Revolver had opened up electronic music as a commercial proposition, adding, "John Cage move over – the Beatles are now reaching a super-receptive audience with electronic soul."
 He recognised "Tomorrow Never Knows" as the key track in this regard and concluded that "The boundaries [of pop music] will now have to be re-negotiated."
 Maureen Cleave of The Evening Standard described the song as a "lengthy and monstrous piece of nonsense about love being all and love being everyone, punctuated by what appear to be bagpipes and Zulu noises", adding: "Even this is gripping.
 Never have I been able to recommend an LP with more conviction."

 In 2006, Pitchfork ranked "Tomorrow Never Knows" at number 19 on its list of "The 200 Greatest Songs of the 1960s" and Q magazine placed the track 75th on a list of "The 100 Greatest Songs of All Time".
 "Tomorrow Never Knows" appears at number 18 on Rolling Stones list of the best Beatles songs and at number 4 on similar lists compiled by Uncut in 2001 and Mojo in 2006.
 In 2018, the music staff of Time Out London ranked it at number 2 on their list of the best Beatles songs.
+Five years later, Mark Beaumont of NME crowned it the greatest Beatles song in his list, writing: "It's possible to trace the origins of most modern music, bar rap, back to The Beatles catalogue.
+But 'Tomorrow Never Knows' was perhaps their most influential track of all."